 You can read a bit about me in the side bar.
-If you want to know more or you’re on a mobile device and can’t view the sidebar, here’s a little more detailed rundown of how I came to be an aspiring liveaboard sailor, landlocked in Austin, Texas.
+If you want to know more or you’re on a mobile device and can’t view the sidebar, here’s a little more detailed rundown of how I came to be living this dream.

 Why Did You Move Here?

-Note that Jeremy already loved Spokane, WA and the Northwest, where we were living.
+Note that Jeremy already loved our hometown and the Northwest, where we were living.
 However he also loves me and supports me, such that he was willing to find a place in which we would both be happy.
-For me, it wasn’t that I hated Spokane, but that I knew that I loved a lot of things about other places that Spokane didn’t offer.
+For me, it wasn’t that I hated where we lived, but that I knew that I loved a lot of things about other places that weren’t on offer.
 Sometimes the grass really is greener, and you know because you’ve been there.
 I want to experience all the green grass and it’s not enough for me to stop by briefly.
 I want to settle in and get to know it.
-More on the later!
+More on that later!

 How Did You Choose Austin?

 If you’re curious about how we landed on Austin, I’ll tell you that it came from a good old-fashioned brainstorm starting with the question, “What do you want out of the place where you live.”
-The brainstorm took place in our living room in Spokane, in December 2015.
+The brainstorm took place in our living room in our small Northwest city, in December 2015.
 We made a long list on paper.
 I held the pen and kept asking, “What else?”

 - No state income tax.
 So practical.

 - Legislative freedom, i.e. state laws that didn’t complicate his hobby.
 He likes to shoot guns; not my thing at all, but I try not to begrudge him his extremely safely-managed hobby.

 - Job availability in tech, and especially with start ups, as he anticipated a job search and he wanted a favorable environment for what he likes to do.

 - Endless enriching activities to enjoy with our girls.